charissa58/Stateside-Data-Searchers/README.md

 1- Deaths.
 2- % Poor Health.
 3- % Low Birthweight.
-Food Environment Index
+4- Food Environment Index.
-Number of Driving Deaths
+5- Number of Driving Deaths.
-Number of Uninsured People
+6- Number of Uninsured People.
-Mental Health Provider Ratio
+7- Mental Health Provider Ratio.

 ### The above items shall be analyzed, across the New York State dataset, to determine if these factors are correlate to the YPLL figures (Years Potential Life Lost).